-Synchronous classes will be conducted using online communication platforms such as Web Ex, Zoom, or Teams.
+Synchronous classes will be conducted using online communication platforms such as WebEx, Zoom, or Teams.
 Training on the use of the desired platform will be provided during immersion week.
 Students are expected to have access to an appropriate computer that meets technology requirements, reliable internet access, and a headset with a microphone.

-It is expected that students attend online class using a computer rather than a phone or tablet and that students be in an environment conducive of learning.
-Attendance requirements are further addressed in policy 3003 linked below.
+It is expected that students attend online classes using a computer rather than a phone or tablet and that students be in an environment conducive to learning.
+Attendance requirements are further addressed in Policy 3003.
 Students who demonstrate excessive absences or tardiness will be counseled individually.